Gaza Strip: Post-2006: Hamas takeover

-2007 Hamas takeover
+2007: Fatah–Hamas conflict

-Following the victory of Hamas in the 2006 Palestinian legislative election, Hamas and Fatah formed the Palestinian authority national unity government headed by Ismail Haniya.
-Shortly after, Hamas took control of the Gaza Strip in the course of the Battle of Gaza, seizing government institutions and replacing Fatah and other government officials with its own.
+Following the victory of Hamas in the 2006 Palestinian legislative election, Hamas and Fatah formed the Palestinian authority national unity government headed by Ismail Haniyeh.
+Shortly after, Hamas took control of the Gaza Strip in the course of the Battle of Gaza (June 2007), seizing government institutions and replacing Fatah and other government officials with its own.
 By 14 June, Hamas fully controlled the Gaza Strip.
-Palestinian President Mahmoud Abbas responded by declaring a state of emergency, dissolving the unity government and forming a new government without Hamas participation.
+Palestinian president Mahmoud Abbas responded by declaring a state of emergency, dissolving the unity government and forming a new government without Hamas participation.
 PNA security forces in the West Bank arrested a number of Hamas members.

 In late June 2008, Egypt, Saudi Arabia and Jordan declared the West Bank-based cabinet formed by Abbas as "the sole legitimate Palestinian government".
 Egypt moved its embassy from Gaza to the West Bank.
 Saudi Arabia and Egypt supported reconciliation and a new unity government and pressed Abbas to start talks with Hamas.
 Abbas had always conditioned this on Hamas returning control of the Gaza Strip to the Palestinian Authority.
-Hamas visited a number of countries, including Russia, and the EU member states.
-Opposition parties and politicians called for a dialogue with Hamas as well as an end to the economic sanctions.

 After the takeover, Israel and Egypt closed their border crossings with Gaza.
 Palestinian sources reported that European Union monitors fled the Rafah Border Crossing, on the Gaza–Egypt border for fear of being kidnapped or harmed.
 Arab foreign ministers and Palestinian officials presented a united front against control of the border by Hamas.
 Meanwhile, Israeli and Egyptian security reports said that Hamas continued smuggling in large quantities of explosives and arms from Egypt through tunnels.
 Egyptian security forces uncovered 60 tunnels in 2007.